jufinance/jusomeinfo/doc/contracts/BondDepository.md

 ) external view returns (uint256 pendingPayout_)
 ```

-calculate amount of JUB available for claim by depositor
+calculate amount of TOKEN available for claim by depositor

 Parameters: